 Either Accredited Museums or formally Working Towards Accreditation.

-The closing date for this round of Hallmarks grants will be 31 January 2021.
+The closing date for this round of Hallmarks grants was 31 January 2021.
 Awards will be made by the end of February.

 The guidance notes and the application form can both be found at the bottom of this page.